pydevtop/binance_p2p_bot/README.md

 Payment methods (PayType) - you can specify an unlimited number
 #### Additional Information

+'''
+21/06/2025 - Updates version 1.0.3 - Added: New feature:  Added sending a message to Binance P2P chat.
+After opening an order (deal), the bot will automatically send a message you prepared in advance to the seller in the Binance P2P chat.
+Activating the function: Set notify_seller = 1 to activate.
+If notify_seller = 0, the function is disabled.
+'''
 System requirements: Windows 10/11, Python 3.x.x

 ## Buy a subscription to Binance P2P Bot